cryptpad/documentation/admin_guide/installation.rst

 As part of the installation process, be sure to read :ref:`admin_customization` and to modify ``customize/application_config.js`` as some settings cannot be changed once user accounts have been created.

+Regarding storage, data retention is set by default to:

+- 90 days for documents not "pinned" by any registered user
+- 15 days for deleted data that is first archived prior to final deletion
+- 365 days for inactive accounts

+You can also setup a dedicated CRON job for the user running the CryptPad service to run the ``scripts/evict-inactive.js`` at the time of your choice.
+Note that you'll need to set ``disableIntegratedEviction`` to ``true`` in that case.

 The server can now be started with

 .. code:: bash